 Non-members who are on our email list will still get journalism from The Mill every week - for free.
 This is important because it allows The Mill’s stories to have a wider public impact, and means we have a large pool of readers who can become members in future, when the time is right for them to join.

-Those who do join the membership will get a filling diet of great journalism from The Mill, receiving stories in their inboxes daily (five days a week).
+Those who do join the membership will get a filling diet of great journalism from The Mill, receiving stories in their inboxes daily (four days a week).
 Even when The Mill has enough paying members to hire a couple of staff, we will still focus on high standards rather than high volumes.

 The members-only stories will be varied and unpredictable.
 One week members will get a report from a crime scene and a fact-check delving into claims about a new Chinese property investment.
 The next week we will send them a podcast interview with the artistic director of a local theatre, and an update on an investigation we did into local children’s homes.
 Interviews will range from prominent people to Mancunians you have never heard of.
 Features will sometimes be investigative projects that took me weeks, and other times they will be the product of an afternoon.
 We will make sure that some of our stories are joyful and uplifting, and that many of them offer solutions rather than just pointing to problems.
 And there will be reporting from all over the area and the region, not just the city.